KavishaJayasekera/KavishaJayasekera/README.md

 - 👋 Hi, I’m @KavishaJayasekera
 - 👀 I’m interested in software engineering
-- 🌱 I’m currently learning at Matara
+- 🌱 I’m currently learning at Colombo
-- 💞️ I’m looking to collaborate on all of them
+- 💞️ I’m looking to collaborate and do some cool things.
-- 😄 Pronouns: Kavi
+- 😄 Pronouns: She/Her
 - ⚡ Fun fact: Coding, Reading Books, Listening a songs, Traveling...

 <!---